Shreeja-AirMetro/Github-Notes/Paper-Writing/IEEE Transactions on Vehicular Technology  Special Issue on Low-Altitude Wireless Networks (LAWN).md

 To dos:
 - [ ] What is the research gap , SoA, novelty
-- [ ] Structure of the paper with My contribution and Roshan's contributi
+- [ ] Structure of the paper with My contribution and Roshan's contribution
+- [ ] My hws: SoA - RSSI and RSRP of ray tracing from Mm wave mmwave for drone operation
+- [ ] ray tracing for regular ghz frequency possible?
+- [ ] Points to discuss for next meeting